-Safer Together Members can access a full video recording of the Event from the 22nd of June.
+Safer Together Members can access a full video recording of the Event here.

 The Forum and IRP was superbly emceed by Tim Jeffery (Chartering Manager – DOF Subsea) – so well, in fact, he may yet be tapped on the shoulder for years to come!